mhavey/marklogic/uml2es/examples/declarativeCity/README.md

 Run the following to load the model:

-gradle -PenvironmentName=local -i loadXMI
+gradle -PenvironmentName=local -i -PmodelName=DeclarativeCity uDeployModel

 Confirm:
 - Content DB includes several documents created when loading the XMI, including:
-	* /xmi2es/es/DeclarativeCity.json - the ES model
+	* /marklogic.com/entity-services/models/DeclarativeCity.json - the ES model
 	* /xmi2es/extension/DeclarativeCity.ttl - the extended ES model
 	* /xmi2es/findings/DeclarativeCity.xml - findings during the transform
-	* /xmi2es/xmi/DeclarativeCity.xml - the original Papyrus model (XMI)

 Check the /xmi2es/findings/DeclarativeCity.xml file.
 This indicates whether there were any issues during the transform.
 Verify there are none.